Root Cause Analysis

-Why do you need to analyze root causes
+Why do you need to analyze root causes?

 Agile development has Kaizen, continuous process improvement, in its heart.
-The speed of agile delivery hits borders defined by company organization, company’s processes and environment.
+The speed of agile delivery hits borders defined by company organization, company’s processes, and environment.

 The primary role of ScrumMasters and agile managers is to optimize development flow from end to end.
 The impediments (blockers) are in many agile companies just gathered or solved immediately without deeper analysis.
 This many times lead to solving minor issues, but not the most important one.

 For example, your problem is that your customers are not satisfied.
 Why?
 Because of lack of quality, late delivery and maybe that results are different than expected.
-But why these reasons exist?
+But why do these reasons exist?
 Ask another why question and you will find that there are some common reasons for multiple problems.
 They will probably even create some loops (see Causal Loops Diagram).
 And if these loops are solved, then suddenly top problem will start to fade away.